skippyPeanutButter/SREChallenge/terraform/README.md

 > Not responsible for any of the charges you may incur while having fun :)

-Once this is done you'll need to specific the following environment variables.
+Once this is done you'll need to specify the following environment variables.
 This is what will allow terraform to communicate with AWS on your behalf and create the necessary infrastructure.